Sharon Carter: Critical response

 Deirdre Kaye of Scary Mommy called Sharon Carter a "role model" and a "truly heroic" female character.
 Joe Anthony Myrick of Screen Rant called Sharon Carter a "popular ally to Captain America."
 Rob Clough of Looper described Sharon Carter as one of Captain America's "central love interests," writing, "She's a scrappy, clever, and tough agent who never backs down from Cap, despite his status as a living legend.
 Of all the women that Steve has dated, Sharon is one of the few to truly understand him."

 Mark Waid asserted, "The reason she works so well with Cap is because she's a complete cynic and he's a complete idealist."
 Megan Nicole O'Brien of Comic Book Resources ranked Sharon Carter 1st in their "Every Member Of The Daughters Of Liberty" list, saying, "Sharon Carter aka Agent 13 may not have superpowers, but this does not make her any less heroic," while David Harth ranked her 5th in their "10 Best Directors Of S.H.I.E.L.D." list.

 Other versions

 Earth X

-An alternate universe variant of Sharon Carter appears in Earth X #1, in which she falls victim to a squid-like alien called Hydra.
+An alternate universe version of Sharon Carter appears in Earth X #1, in which she falls victim to a squid-like alien called Hydra.

 Marvel Mangaverse

-An alternate universe variant of Sharon Carter appears in Marvel Mangaverse.
-This version goes on to become the director of S.H.I.E.L.D.
+An alternate universe version of Sharon Carter appears in Marvel Mangaverse.
+This version is the director of S.H.I.E.L.D.